 The shots will be administered without charge at special vaccination centers, in two doses given 21-28 days apart.

-Side Effects from Coronavirus Vaccine
+Side Effects and allergic reaction from Coronavirus Vaccine

 Covid-19 vaccines can cause a slight fever, headache, fatigue, a sore arm or chills, especially after the second dose.
 Other, more severe reactions, are extremely rare, scientists say.